 - GOOG: Alphabet Inc., Tech, USA, Dividends – no; Rana Foroohar’s Don’t Be Evil – How Big … is a spiel about how awful they are.
 But Alphabet is one of the few companies that pays me through YouTube and other sites.
 They may only give me pennies, but companies that pay me less are more abundant.
 Google is like a black hole for advertising.
 Pity it doesn’t pay dividends.
 If in doubt – avoid as its growth isn’t dramatic for its price, no dividends, but it’s probably fairly safe as an info monopoly.

-- NVDA: NVIDIA Corporation, Tech, USA, Dividends – yes; One of the jewels in my portfolio.
+- NVDA: NVIDIA Corporation, Tech, USA, Dividends – yes; one of the jewels in my portfolio.
 The most valuable chip maker.
 Has fingers in crypto, self-driving cars, car software, graphics chips.
-They’re growing and are likely to get busier.
+They’re growing - heading to a trillion $, and are likely to get busier.